nielsgl/dspy-profiles/README.md

 ## The Solution

-`dspy-profiles` moves this configuration out of your code and into a simple, centralized `~/.dspy/profiles.toml` file.
+`dspy-profiles` moves this configuration out of your code and into a simple `profiles.toml` file.
 It provides a powerful CLI and a clean Python API to manage and use these profiles seamlessly.
+The tool will automatically find your `profiles.toml` whether it's in your local project directory or in the global `~/.dspy/` folder.

 ---